Member states of the International Atomic Energy Agency: Non-member states

-Former member states
+Former member state

-Four states have withdrawn from the IAEA.
+Four states have withdrawn from the IAEA at some point in the past, but three of them have since rejoined the IAEA.
 North Korea became a member in 1974, but withdrew in 1994 after the Board of Governors found it in non-compliance with its safeguards agreement and suspended most technical cooperation.
 Nicaragua became a member in 1957, withdrew its membership in 1970, and rejoined in 1977, Honduras joined in 1957, withdrew in 1967, and rejoined in 2003, while Cambodia joined in 1958, withdrew in 2003, and rejoined in 2009.

-Membership approved
+Observer state

-An additional two states have been approved for membership by the IAEA, and will become members if they deposit their instruments of ratification of the IAEA Statute.
+The IAEA also has one observer state, the State of Palestine.